Estrogen Therapy (ET)

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-If you are taking ERT after early menopause caused by a surgical hysterectomy, talk with your doctor about long-term ERT risks and benefits.
+If you are taking ET after early menopause caused by a surgical hysterectomy, talk with your doctor about long-term ET risks and benefits.

 eMedicineHealth Medical Reference from Healthwise